todokku/quickmedia/README.md

 ```
 ## Controls
 Press `arrow up` and `arrow down` to navigate the menu and also to go to the previous/next image when viewing manga.\
+Press `Return` (aka `Enter`) to select the item.\
 Press `ESC` to go back to the previous menu.\
 Press `Ctrl + T` when hovering over a manga chapter to start tracking manga after that chapter.
 This only works if AutoMedia is installed and
-accessible in PATH environment variable.
+accessible in PATH environment variable.\
+Press `Backspace` to return to the preview item when reading replies in image board threads.
 ## Video controls
 Press `space` to pause/unpause video. `Double-click` video to fullscreen or leave fullscreen.
 # Dependencies